 Liposuction will only remove some of the fat underneath the skin; a tummy tuck will tighten a lax abdominal muscle wall, reshape a belly button, and fully remove excess tissue.
 Liposuction can be added to lessen the thickness of the flanks, waist and hips for maximum contouring.

 Patients who have minimal excess skin or an issue only with lower abdominal wall tone may be good candidates for a mini-tuck.
-Benefits of a mini-tummy tuck include a shorter, less involved procedure, a quicker recovery.
+Benefits of a mini-tummy tuck include a shorter, less involved procedure, and quicker recovery.
 Most patients are able to return to work with limited activities within two weeks after surgery.

 During your consultation, Dr. Doolabh will make an assessment whether a full tummy tuck or mini-tuck is warranted.
 A mini-tuck can create imbalance if your tummy protrudes both above and below the belly button because it only corrects the central lower tummy with a short incision.
 The scar should be long enough to remove all excess side tissue as well.
 A mini-tuck may not include reshaping of the belly button, and any stretchmarks above the belly button will remain unchanged.